BhartiVishwa/bharti-blog-app/README.md

 2. In React (and Next.js), if you want to show data inside a child component, you must pass it as props from the parent.

+3. Add role based authentication where

+Admin: Can manage everything (add, edit, delete all blogs)
+User: Can only view blogs and manage their own blogs (add their own, delete only their own)

+    3 when user is ones login that verifed user can intered inside the app if user want to use another email ID so need to logout first then use other accound

+4. add  who's user  login show the users name  header

+5. when delete blog from the bloglist its delete from the fist blogpage and also delete in database also

+6.
+Method 1:

+Create a separate /api/auth/admin-signup route

+Use an admin secret key from .env

+After first admin is created, remove or disable this route

+Let admins manage other users through admin panel